dev1315/Timeseries-forecasting-of-Crimes-in-Boston/README.md

 During Evening crime rate increses especially during 4-6 P.M There are plots that suggest occurance of Major crime during weekdays

+# I have also used gtts (Google Text To Speech) library for hearing the objective and results  of the project